ulrichosterfeld/hetzner-k8s-cluster/ingress-nginx/README.md

 ## Install the NGINX Ingress Controller

-Create an ingress-values.yaml (with the necessary annotations).

 The Hetzner Cloud Controller Manager watches Services with `type: LoadBalancer` and creates Hetzner Cloud Load Balancers for them, adds Kubernetes Nodes as targets for the Load Balancer.

+You can find detailed information at [Hetzner Load Balancers](https://github.com/hetznercloud/hcloud-cloud-controller-manager/blob/main/docs/load_balancers.md).

+Create an ingress-values.yaml

 We use several Hetzner load balancer annotations in our ingress-values.yaml file so that the Load Balancer is created in the way we want.

-You can find detailed information at [Hetzner Load Balancers](https://github.com/hetznercloud/hcloud-cloud-controller-manager/blob/main/docs/load_balancers.md).

 ```shell
 nano ingress-values.yaml